 Eradicating red mite completely is very difficult.
 Even when deep cleaning poultry housing and treating birds, it only takes a few red mites or eggs to escape and they will quickly multiply again.
 It is usually best to deep clean housing when you discover the problem, then have an ongoing regular treatment plan to stay on top of their numbers.

-Red mite can survive without a blood feed for six to eight months so leaving the coop empty for a short while won’t kill them although changing housing and treating one house while the birds is in the other can certainly help.
+Red mites can survive without a blood feed for six to eight months so leaving the coop empty for a short while won’t kill them although changing housing and treating one house while the birds is in the other can certainly help.

 Unfortunately if your chicken coop has a felt roof, it is usually impossible to kill colonies of red mite that are underneath the felt, without removing and re-felting the roof.
 It is for this reason that I would recommend you remove felt roofs and replace them with some other material.
 Onduline in popular and available at most DIY stores.
 It is easy to cut with a saw to size and leaves no space for red mite to hide.

 Here are some ways that people control red mite.
 Some I have used myself, some I haven’t so I can’t say how successful they all are.
-I have adopted a more organic approach to flock management and a few of these methods rely on some fairly strong chemicals so be careful not to harm yourself or your birds if you decide to try some of these!
+I have adopted a more organic approach to flock management recently and a few of these methods rely on some fairly strong chemicals so be careful not to harm yourself or your birds if you decide to try some of these!

 - Creosote applied at least annually to the hen-house.
 You need the ‘old fashioned’ creosote (banned in 2003).
 Sadly Creosote substitute sold in DIY stores doesn’t seem to have the same result.
 It is illegal to sell or use Creosote now unless it is for professional use.
 It can still usually be bought from agricultural suppliers.